January 18, 2007

 On a long enough timeline, the survival rate for everyone drops to zero.

-Steve Yegge has a thought-provoking essay on living systems vs. dead systems, in essence: systems that can be modified at runtime vs. systems that you have to stop (kill) first to modify.
+Steve Yegge has a thought-provoking essay on living systems vs. dead systems: systems that can be modified at runtime vs. systems that you have to kill first to modify.

-Even though Eclipse has a world-class extension system, we have to go through an onerous process of launching and relaunching Eclipse instances to make the slightest change to a plugin.
+Though Eclipse has a world-class extension system, we go through an onerous process of launching and relaunching Eclipse to make the slightest change to a plugin.

 In contrast, a "living" system like Emacs doesn't have this problem.
-In Emacs we can evaluate s-expression, set variables, rewrite functions, and swap code on the fly without having to relaunch - which is why writing Emacs extensions is an order of magnitude easier (and more fun) than writing Eclipse extensions.
+We can evaluate s-expression, set variables, rewrite functions, and swap code on the fly without having to relaunch — one reason writing Emacs extensions is easier and more fun than writing Eclipse extensions, despite the elisp.

 Stevey also draws a parallel between how long a system can stay running without reboot, and how long people will continue to use the system.